 Ideas for Graphic Organizers

 When teachers begin to use graphic organizers they need to follow some simple steps to make sure ELLs gain knowledge from such a simple yet reliable tool (Merkley & Jefferies, 2001).
-For example as a teacher begins to present a new topic, such as the solar system, an organizer can assist introducing the new idea (see graph 1).
+For example as a teacher begins to present a new topic, such as the solar system, an organizer can assist introducing the new idea.

 Teachers should also begin to verbalize the relationship between the ideas, and the information that will be taught.
-Students or adults can write/draw the information provided by other students using a KWL Chart (click for a blank one).
+Students or adults can write/draw the information provided by other students using a K-W-L chart.
 Graphic organizers should be tailored to reinforce the relationships between concepts, reminding students that this is just a quick preview of the material that will be taught next.

 Secondly, teachers need to provide the opportunity for students to participate in discussions.
 ELLs need to have numerous pauses to process language in order to participate.
-For instance, classroom activities can be tailored to let students create graphs such as a concept definition map (see graph 2).
+For instance, classroom activities can be tailored to let students create graphs such as a concept definition map.
 Students can create a list of familiar terms to these maps.

 Once students had the opportunity to share their thoughts and understand the topic that it is to follow, teachers can start to connect new material to their prior knowledge.
 Lessons need to guide ELLs to activate prior knowledge as they recollect earlier taught content to be able to retain new material (Merkley & Jefferies, 2001).
 In other words, graphic organizers provide a visual summary as they describe information – introducing ELLs to new technical vocabulary as they reinforce decoding skills of key words for an upcoming lesson.